-If you didn’t have your head on straight while choosing your uni preferences, we’ve got good news: it’s ok to change your mind, and changing preferences at this stage could mean studying your perfect degree.
+If you didn’t have your head on straight while choosing your uni preferences, we’ve got good news – it’s ok to change your mind, and it could mean finding your perfect degree

 You listed them out of order

-If you listed your university choices by rank, alphabetical order, proximity to your house, or anything other than in order of favourites, you’re doing it wrong.
+If you listed your university choices by rank, alphabetical order, proximity to your house, or anything other than in order of favourites, you might wanna tweak them.

 You’ll receive one university offer per round in the order of your preferences, so it’s essential to get this right.
 Listing your preferences out of order might mean missing out on your dream course – if everyone else has accepted their offer by the time the offer gets to you.